kirschholzfink/coin_distribution/README.md

 (Let's say, you'd like to distribute this money among your children, equally.)

-It will let you know if this is possible, and if yes, show you what these subsets look like.
+By means of a recursive algorithm it will determine if this is possible, and if yes, show you what these subsets look like.

 To give it a try, you can use these parameters: